Clockwork Mage (1985)

 First up, the adventure bullshits its way around the obvious plotholes pretty well.
 Kazin is magically barred from entering the tower that holds her Regalia so she needs someone else to do it, Alex is bound to obey her and can only indirectly funnel the party to the solution of the adventure and Humbert’s indentured apprentice is too much of a bozo to show any initiative either way.

 The mansion is HUGE, with over 122 rooms. multiple means of exploration, teleportation stuff and so on.
 The map is damn fine, legible, 3-d and actually in the shape of a mansion, complete with basement, stables and whathaveyou.
 It’s also weird, but not my favourite type of weird.
 Basically, it really hammers home the magic-as-technology shtick and so the entire mansion is this bizarre automated place with automaton servants (literally clockwork with vat-grown flesh moulded over it), telescoping clockwork arms and teleportation portals everywhere.
-It’s not outlandishly lazy in the manner of the hated Book of Wondrous Inventions but its more of a retro-futuristic mansion then a magic mansion if that makes any sense.
+It’s not outlandishly lazy in the manner of the hated Book of Wondrous Inventions but its more of a retro-futuristic steampunk mansion then a magic mansion if that makes any sense.

 The tone of the thing is…lighthearted.
 It doesn’t descend into outright farce but the players are constantly subjected to animatronic practical jokes (glue dumps, illusionary spike walls, eggs on heads etc.) of increasing lethality as they move up several floors, and the Sim Alex that harasses them into the right directions looks like a 4 foot high mime.
 Yet the adventure never descends into Castle Greyhawk levels of buffoonery, if anything it is overly concerned with making sure all of the myriad inhabitants of the mansion have some sort of reason for being there (at times to the point where it becomes tedious, a mimic is given a ring of weakness to explain its low damage bite).
 In the same fashion, many of the traps provide a hindrance or obstacle but are very seldom lethal, which makes many of them feel somewhat inconsequential.
 Contrast this with some of the practical jokes, like the fucking SPIKE WALL OF DEATH, where you had better hope to god you have got yourself 35 STR combined or you are fucked.
 One encounter stuck with me as being brilliant.
 A gateway to an underwater realm reveals a MASSIVE pile of gold.
 Surely you can hold your breath long enough to take it!

 Enemies are…surprisingly solid and they make a bizarre sort of sense.
-Swarms of construct things, bats, animating statues, creatures that wandered in or escaped Hubert’s menagerie (old favourites like the displacer beast and blink dogs make an appearance).
+Swarms of construct things, bats, animating statues, creatures that wandered in or escaped Hubert’s menagerie (old favorites like the displacer beast and blink dogs make an appearance).
 New monsters include a species of teleporting giant rat that Hubert bred (teleportation appears to be another of Huberts specialties), a species of displacer plant and the various types of Sims that inhabit the building, most of which are not automatically hostile.
 Honestly the encounters could be very good (like, say, a thief that impersonates a Sim accountant and subsequently tries to pickpocket the party), if not for the fact that some of them feel unfinished.
 At times NPCs will be introduced without motivation and given only the slimmest of reasons to be there.
 A particularly grating example was Hubert’s room, which was given a wolfhound (and 7 automaton wolfhounds that jump out of the closet GREAT GREAT GREAT) but the adventure gives no treasure in this room, making the encounter fucking useless.
 There is a unique lion demon with a Sim double that is awesome but there is a very large chance he attacks on sight (unless the PCs are lawful good, in which case HE CANNOT do so).

 There is a lot of dead air in the 120 room mansion, I’d estimate about the recommended 1/3rd of the mansion having absolutely nothing going on (at least the adventure doesn’t linger overly long, utilizing 1 sentence descriptions) which is okay, but nevertheless the mansion seems very empty.
 Both treasure and monsters seem sparse, though what is present is above average, especially for the time.
 The adventure will even reward you with non-obvious treasure by say…allowing you to steal and pawn off a Sim doctor if you come up with it.
 This emptiness is compounded by the adventure’s odd ADD where it will describe a GREAT encounter (leprechauns using illusions trapped in the walls that want to get out) but then fucking itself by not describing any sort of reaction or gratitude afterward.